Adrita-Khan/GRB-ML/README.md

 ## Overview

-This project uses Machine Learning to analyze Gamma-ray bursts (GRBs) as potential cosmological standard candles, focusing on improving their standardization and refining empirical relations like the Amati and Yonetoku relations.
-By exploring correlations between observable quantities and derived cosmological parameters, we aim to constrain the Hubble constant and dark energy density.
-The goal is to enhance redshift calculations and contribute to understanding the universe's expansion.
+This project uses machine learning to study gamma-ray bursts (GRBs) as potential cosmological standard candles.
+It focuses on improving GRB standardization and refining empirical relations such as the Amati and Yonetoku relations.
+By analyzing correlations between observables and cosmological parameters, the project aims to constrain the Hubble constant and dark energy density and improve redshift estimation for studies of the universe’s expansion.

 **Collaboration:** This is a project of [CAPP](https://www.uj.ac.za/faculties/science/departments-2/physics/research/astrophysics/the-centre-for-astro-particle-physics-capp/) in collaboration with [CASSA](https://cassa.site/) and [CCDS](https://ccds.ai/).